Sailing No. 4 - April 2023 publication in Sailing magazine - How to electrify a sailing yacht

 Friday, February 10th, was the day.
 It was cold, really cold, and our entire boat, along with the dock, was covered in a layer of ice.
 But it was also a beautiful, clear morning with a light mist, a rising sun, and a gentle breeze.
 Completely alone on the water—it couldn't get much better.

-We were so quiet in the box that the cameraman, who was setting up in the next box in our dinghy, didn't even notice and suddenly wondered where we and the catamaran had gone.
-He quickly followed us, and the first words we heard him say were, "I'm never buying a fuel engine again, this is fantastic!"
-He couldn't stop raving about our ePropulsion Spirit 1.0 Plus engine.
-That's what electric boating does to you, and what we want everyone to experience.
+We sailed out of the berth so quietly that the cameraman, who was setting up in our dinghy in the adjacent berth, didn't even notice and suddenly wondered where we and that catamaran had gone.
+He came after us quite quickly, and the first words we heard him say were, “I’m never buying a fuel engine again; what an amazing thing this is,” while he couldn't stop talking about our ePropulsion Spirit 1.0 Plus motor.
+So that is what electric boating does to you, and what we would love for everyone to experience.

 Once at Haringliet, we were the only boat on the water, and with a light breeze, we sailed to and from the camera boat several times.
 First under engine power, then under sail—after all, we're electric sailors, not the other way around.